 The colored toothpicks represent three different forms of a gene (green, red, and yellow) that controls one fish trait: skin color.
-The table below tells you which forms (alleles) of the gene are dominant, which are recessive, and which are equal (or co-dominant).
+The table below tells you which forms (alleles) of the gene are dominant, which are recessive, and which are co-dominant.

-The green gene (G) is • dominant to all other color genes The red gene (R) is recessive to green equal ("co-dominant") to yellow The yellow gene (Y) is recessive to green equal ("co-dominant") to red
+- The green gene (G) is dominant to all other color genes - The red gene (R) is recessive to green and co-dominant to yellow - The yellow gene (Y) is recessive to green and co-dominant to red - Co-dominant alleles result in an orange color